How to Design a Successful Google Ad

 How to Increase Calls from PPC & Google Ads

-No matter whether your law firm is doing only PPC or many forms of online advertising, it’s not something to jump into blindly.
+Whether your law firm does only PPC or many forms of online advertising, it’s not something to jump into blindly.

 Online Advertising Is a Two-Step Process